 Planting Trees, Shrubs & Perennials

-Bonus: since fall is known as being a rainy season, it is that precise rain that will help trees and shrubs roots grow strong.
+Bonus: Fall’s abundant rain will help trees’ and shrubs’ roots grow strong.
 People that live in hot climates can really benefit from planting during the fall because the root system can take advantage of winter to establish.

 Autumn is also the perfect season for moving perennials that require plenty of space to grow.
 Make sure you do this several weeks before the first frost, to give the plants recovery time.
 Shrubs and trees are best planted about four to six weeks prior to the first ground freeze.
 Make sure you don’t postpone planting too late in November, or else the root might not grow that strong.